wenyongh/wasm-micro-runtime/.github/ISSUE_TEMPLATE/report_issue.md

 ### Test case

-Upload the related wasm file, wast file or the related source file if you can.
+Upload the related wasm file, wast file or the source files if you can.

 ### Your environment